RTEMS/rtems-docs/eng/vc-users.rst

   git diff HEAD

-To view all changes between the current branch and another branch, say master:
+To view all changes between the current branch and another branch, say main:

 .. code-block:: shell

-  git diff master..HEAD
+  git diff main..HEAD

 To view descriptions of committed changes: